ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Claims Registered by This Document

+This specification adds the following values to the "JSON Web Token Claims" registry established by {{RFC7519}} and the "CBOR Web Token Claims Registry" established by {{RFC8392}}.
+Each entry below is an addition to both registries (except for the nonce claim which is already registered for JWT, but not registered for CWT).

+The "Claim Description", "Change Controller" and "Specification Documents" are common and equivalent for the JWT and CWT registries.
+The "Claim Key" and "Claim Value Types(s)" are for the CWT registry only.
+The "Claim Name" is as defined for the CWT registry, not the JWT registry.
+The "JWT Claim Name" is equivalent to the "Claim Name" in the JWT registry.

+### Claims for Early Assignment
+RFC Editor: in the final publication this section should be combined with the following section as it will no longer be necessary to distinguish claims with early assignment.
+Also, the following paragraph should be removed.

+The claims in this section have been (requested for / given) early assignment according to {{RFC7120}}.
+They have been assigned values and registered before final publication of this document.
+While their semantics is not expected to change in final publication, it is possible that they will.
+The JWT Claim Names and CWT Claim Keys are not expected to change.

 * Claim Name: Nonce
 * Claim Description: Nonce
-* JWT Claim Name: nonce; already registered
+* JWT Claim Name: "nonce" (already registered for JWT)
-* Claim Key: Value requested is 10
+* Claim Key: 10
 * Claim Value Type(s): byte string
 * Change Controller: IESG
-* Specification Document(s): __this document__
+* Specification Document(s): {{OpenIDConnectCore}}, __this document__

 &nbsp;

 * Claim Name: UEID
 * Claim Description: The Universal Entity ID
-* JWT Claim Name: Value requested is "ueid"
+* JWT Claim Name: "ueid"
-* Claim Key: Value requested is 11
+* CWT Claim Key: 11
 * Claim Value Type(s): byte string
 * Change Controller: IESG
 * Specification Document(s): __this document__